Recourse and Non-Recourse Debt for Partnerships

 Recording of a 110-minute CPE webinar with Q&A

-This webinar will prepare accounting advisors and tax preparers to make the difficult and complex distinction between recourse and non-recourse debts for partnerships.
+This course will prepare accounting advisors and tax preparers to make the difficult and complex distinction between recourse and non-recourse debts for partnerships.
 The panel will explain how to account for those debts in a partner’s tax basis under IRC §§752 and 704.

 - Overview of §754 terms on liabilities, §704(b) terms on allocations